cabbagecabbagecabbage/UNO/README.md

 We do not own the images used in this project.

-To visit the github repository, go to https://github.com/ABehniwal/UNO
+To visit the GitHub repository, go to https://github.com/ABehniwal/UNO

 To play the game, go to https://uno-fse.herokuapp.com/